NolanDonahue/HomeServer/newreadme.md

 Access Samba Share: Access your share via its VPN IP: \\10.0.0.1\yoursharename.

 SSH to Server: SSH to your VM using its VPN IP (10.0.0.1) or its internal LAN IP (192.168.x.x).

+Once this is complete it will break your connection with local servers and you need to edit the tunnel and change Allowed IPs AllowedIPs = 10.0.0.0/24, 192.168.1.0/24, 10.0.0.1/32 # Routes for VPN tunnel, home network, and VPN server's specific internal IP